mako-framework/docs/04_command_line/02_custom_commands.md

 > ```$arg0``` is the reactor script and ```$arg1``` is the name of the command.

-You can now execute your task from the command line.
+You can now execute your command from the command line.

 	php reactor hello dude